swagger-api/swagger-ui/README.md

 How to Use It
 -------------

+### Download
+You can use the swagger-ui code AS-IS!
+No need to build or recompile--just [download](https://github.com/wordnik/swagger-ui/downloads) the distribution, unpack and start using it.
+If you like swagger-ui as-is, stop here.

 ### Build
+You can rebuild swagger-ui on your own to tweak it or just so you can say you did.
+To do so, follow these steps:

 1. Install [CoffeeScript](http://coffeescript.org/#installation) which will give you [cake](http://coffeescript.org/#cake)
 2. Run cake dist
 3. You should see the distribution under the dist folder.
 Open ./dist/index.html to launch Swagger UI in a browser